Susan Chen: Recognition

-The artist has received various recognitions for her work, including being listed as a Forbes 30 Under 30 2022 Art & Style honoree, inclusion in the Artsy Vanguard 2022 list, an Artist-in-Residence at Silver Art Projects at the World Trade Center (2021–2022), and receiving the Fall 2020 Hopper Prize, which was juried by Christine Koppes and Jade Powers.

-In 2025, Chen was awarded a Creative Capital Grant, one of 15 Visual Arts recipients among 50 national awardees selected from 5,653 applications.
+The artist has received various recognitions for her work, including being listed as a Forbes 30 Under 30 2022 Art & Style honoree, inclusion in the Artsy Vanguard 2022 list, an Artist-in-Residence at Silver Art Projects at the World Trade Center (2021–2022), and receiving the Fall 2020 Hopper Prize.
+In 2025, Chen was awarded a Creative Capital Grant, one of 15 Visual Arts recipients selected from 5,653 applications.
 The selection process involved extensive reviews by 120 industry leaders and concluded with discipline-specific final panels.

-Collectors & Market
+Collectors and market

 Susan Chen's early collectors include museum board members Pamela and David Hornik, Carla Shen, Joel Lubin, and Italian collectors behind The Underdog Collection.
 In the artist's auction debut at Phillips New Now in New York on March 8, 2023 the artwork sold for $35,560, exceeding its estimate.
 Her debut solo exhibitions in New York and Los Angeles were sold out.